 FREEDOM OF INFORMATION AND PROTECTION OF PRIVACY ACT (FOIPPA): The information requested on this form is collected under the authority of the Criminal Records Review Act section 4(1) and section 26(c) of the Freedom of Information and Protection of Privacy Act (FOIPPA).
 The information provided will be used to fulfil the requirements of the Criminal Records Review Act for the release of criminal records information and is in compliance with the FOIPPA.
 If you have questions about the collection of your personal information, please contact the Policy Analyst, Criminal Records Review Program, PO Box 9217 Stn Prov Govt, Victoria, BC V8W 9J1 or by phone at (250) 387-2896.

 Yes.
 Under the B.C.
-Criminal Records Review Act, the criminal record check must be done through the Ministry of Justice and the Solicitor General.
+Criminal Records Review Act, the criminal record check must be done through the Ministry of Public Safety and Solicitor General.
 In addition to checking RCMP records, other records that are not usually part of a criminal record check by the RCMP (e.g. provincial and young offenders’ records) will be checked.

 BCCNP cannot grant you registration unless you have consented to a criminal record check and it is subsequently determined that you pose no risk to children or vulnerable adults.